lindhor/geoportal-server-catalog-wiki/Configure-geoportal-to-search-other-catalogs.md

    * Update parameters to proper value.
      * url: For Portal for Arcgis, the url should be similar to http://www.arcgis.com/arcgis
-     * type: the type should be "portal" for ArcGIS Online and Portal for ArcGIS
+     * type: The type should be "portal" for ArcGIS Online and Portal for ArcGIS
-     * enabled: if enabled, check box will be checked in the search drop down list by default
+     * enabled: If enabled, check box will be checked in the search drop down list by default
-     * useProxy: indicate if the url will go through a proxy
+     * useProxy: It indicates whether the url will go through a proxy

  ### To configure search for other geoportal 2.x instance
   * Copy the following block of code to config.json in ..\geoportal2\viewer\configs\GeoportalSearch